Amondi4/Analysis-Project/README.md

 Synthesize the findings from the exploratory data analysis into actionable insights.
 Provide specific and strategic recommendations for Microsoft's new movie studio based on the identified trends and patterns.

-#Notebook Structure
+## Notebook Structure

 *Reading the data
-*Data Cleaning
+*Data Preparation and Cleaning
-*Exploratory Data Analysis
-*Data Preprocessing
-*Data Analysis and Visualizations
+*EDA, Data Analysis and Visualizations
+*Furure Improvements
 *Conclusions
 *Recommendations

-#Data Understanding
+## Data Understanding

 The data used in this project was from: learn-co-curriculum dsc-phase-1-project-v2-4 master zippedData The im.db dataset is a SQlite Database with eight tables.
 The bom.movie_gross and tn.movie_budgets are both CSV files and were used in this analysis.

-#Methodology
+## Methodology

 The initial dataset, sourced from diverse movie industry repositories, presented inherent inconsistencies, missing values, and diverse formats.
 The first step involved meticulous cleaning to rectify discrepancies and ensure data uniformity.
 Genre categories were standardized, and erroneous entries were rectified to establish a consistent classification system.
 Additionally, runtime data underwent normalization to address variations in units and formats.
 Addressing missing values in studio partnerships and production budgets required careful imputation based on industry norms and averages.
 Outliers, indicative of potential data anomalies, were scrutinized and flagged for further investigation.

 The cleaned dataset then underwent exploratory data analysis (EDA), leveraging statistical and visualization techniques to discern underlying trends and patterns.
 This iterative process of data wrangling and cleaning laid the foundation for actionable insights, empowering Microsoft's new movie studio head with a robust and reliable dataset.
 The culmination of this effort is a meticulously curated dataset, primed for informing strategic decisions in creating original video content that aligns with market demands, captivates audiences, and elevates Microsoft's prominence in the entertainment industry.

-#Conclusions
+## Future Improvements
+*Further investigate periods of high ROI to identify factors contributing to success.
+*Analyze fluctuations in worldwide gross to understand the impact of external factors such as market trends or economic conditions.
+*Consider exploring the relationship between production budget and ROI to optimize budget allocation.

+## Conclusions

 -The Action, Adventure, Sci-Fi genre is the most popular and highly appeals to the audience.
 -Short movie runtimes ranging between 90 to 110 minutes are most preffered by audience.
 -There are specific studios recording great performance at the box office, leading to high earnings.
 -There is a strong positive correlation between production budget and ROI.
 Movies with high production budgets register high overall ROI.

-#Recommendations
+## Recommendations

 -Venture into the Action, Adventure, Sci-Fi genre as it exhibits notable success at the box office.
 -Keep the movie runtime ralatively short i.e between 90 to 110 minutes, a duration associated with favorable audience reception.